 Because the lake is used by so many for different purposes, our efforts to decrease the risk of contamination involve multiple approaches.
 Our Sebago Lake protection program involves:

-- water quality monitoring;
+- water quality monitoring,

-- land and water security;
+- land and water security,

-- shoreland zone inspections and pollution prevention actions;
+- shoreland zone inspections and pollution prevention actions,

-- environmental education and outreach; and
+- environmental education and outreach, and

 - land acquisition, conservation, and management.

-You can view our recent videos that describe our Sebago Lake protection program here: pwd.org/outreach
+To learn more about Sebago Lake protection programs, visit us here: www.pwd.org/outreach